 Homemade Dog Food is a great way to spoil your dog and feel good about doing it.
 Made in an Instant Pot, this Instant Pot Dog Food Recipe is a quick, cheap, and easy way to feed your dog a nutritious meal that they will think is a treat.

-I love using my Instant Pot to make dog food because it makes it quick and easy, and everything comes together in one pot.
+I love using my Instant Pot to make dog food (and just about everything else) because it makes it quick and easy, and everything comes together in one pot.

 The commercial dog food options that were available to us didn’t provide exactly what we were looking for in terms of optimal nutrition, and we wanted something that didn’t come with unnecessary additives, so we talked to our vet and decided that homemade dog food would be a great option for us.